 It always does.

 My style is a mix of Vintage, Modern, and Rustic that somehow all work well together and allow me to keep those family heirlooms that tell a story.

 Here’s my Vintage Modern Rustic Living Room where we spend most of our time.
 Quite a few things have changed since the last home tour.

 Gray is the hot new choice for wall color these days and after just giving my kitchen, living room and dining room walls a fresh coat of Repose Gray, I can see why!
 This color is a true gray color and was the perfect choice for us!
 And the icing on the cake?
 I used…

 According to Pantone, the color of 2013 was emerald.
 And that was just fine by me.
 I did not call to complain.
 I’m sure they breathed a sigh of relief that I approved.
 Not.
 Really, I’m not one who changes everything in my home just because a new trend is out or something is hot…

 I’m still learning the ropes of my Silhouette, so no judging how simple or elementary this project is.
 But, aren’t fabulous simple projects what you love?
 I do.
 And I think that my horse silhouette pillow is pretty fabulous.
 And simple.
-And if you don’t have a Silhouette (affiliate link), I’m pretty sure you could easily…
+This post contains affiliate links.
+And if you don’t have a Silhouette, I’m pretty…